-For the past thirty-six (36) years, OAPSA has served as the cornerstone of Pennsylvania's system for providing the protective services necessary to protect the health, safety, and welfare of older adults who lack the capacity to protect themselves and who are at imminent risk of abuse, neglect, exploitation, and/or abandonment (collectively referred to as "elder abuse" or simply "abuse").
+For the past 37 years, OAPSA has served as the cornerstone of Pennsylvania's system for providing the protective services necessary to protect the health, safety, and welfare of older adults who lack the capacity to protect themselves and who are at imminent risk of abuse, neglect. exploitation, and/or abandonment (collectively referred to as "elder abuse" or simply "abuse").
+Imminent risk can be defined as a situation where there is a high likelihood of immediate and substantial harm occurring.